 A wheelchair-user, who suffers from a rare bone disease, is keeping active by cleaning ‘unsightly’ street signs and tidying pathways.

-Michael Read, 52, a double amputee, faced long-term homelessness in the past, but has enjoyed living in his own home for the last four years.
+Michael Read, 52, a double amputee and wheelchair-user. faced long-term homelessness in the past, but has enjoyed living in his own home for the last four years.

 Since moving into a permanent home in Stanton, Michael has never looked back, claiming that the move has been life-changing.
 He added: “I can’t be any more thankful than I am to Havebury.
 Being able to sleep under a roof and staying in the warm prevents my illness from deteriorating even further.”